Olipet24/mini-vlm/README.md

 # mini-vlm
-Attempt at making a small VLM under similar restrictions as the parameter golf contest held by OpenAI.
+Attempt at making a small VLM using the RWKV model to fit underneath a 100MB budget.